DiscoBiscuit99/yaksay/README.md

 ## Credits

-The default ascii art of the yak is assumingly a product an "Ejm".
+The default ascii art of the yak is assumingly a product of an "Ejm".
 Thank you Ejm :)